 Back to top

 The Pediatric Nurse Residency program is offered twice a year.
-The Winter Internship starts at the end of February and the Summer Internship starts in July / August timeframe.
-Applications are accepted for posted positions in November and December of each year for the upcoming winter internship.
+In 2014 the winter residency groups will start in March and the summer residency groups will start in September.
+Applications are accepted for posted positions in November, December and January of each year for the upcoming winter residency.
 Applications are accepted for posted positions starting in January for the upcoming summer residency.
 Positions are posted as they become available on each unit.
 New positions are posted on Wednesdays.

 - Paid residency